OpenVPN 2.4.0 -- released on 2016.12.27 (Change Log)

 If you find a bug in this release, please file a bug report to our Trac bug tracker.
 In uncertain cases please contact our developers first, either using the openvpn-devel mailinglist or the developer IRC channel (#openvpn-devel at irc.freenode.net).
 For generic help take a look at our official documentation, wiki, forums, openvpn-users mailing list and user IRC channel (#openvpn at irc.freenode.net).

 |Source Zip||openvpn-2.4.0.zip||GnuPG Signature|

 |Installer, Windows Vista and later

 Instructions for verifying the signatures are available here.

-This release is also available in our own software snapshot repositories for Debian, Ubuntu, Fedora 16 and RHEL/CentOS/Scientific Linux 6.
-Supported architectures are i386 and amd64/x86_64.
+This release is also available in our own software repositories for Debian and Ubuntu, Supported architectures are i386 and amd64.
 For details. look here.

 Most other operating systems have virtual tap device functionality in their kernels.